Sorry, you need to enable JavaScript to visit this website.

 Glass Armonica, North America

 The Glass Armonica is unique as it produces sounds when rubbing a wet finger around the rim of the glass goblet.
-This mechanical version of the original European design was crafted by Benjamin Franklin and enabled the musician to simultaneously play 10 glasses at once.
-Unfortunately, its large size makes it a definite ‘no-no’ for the space conscious.
+This mechanical version of the original European design was crafted by Benjamin Franklin and enabled the musician to play 10 glasses simultaneously.
+Unfortunately, its large size makes it a definite no-no for the space-conscious.

 Tsabouna, Greece